-The point is that the coverture marriage should be abolished by the standards of classical liberal jurisprudence (and has been in the liberal democracies) not because it was involuntary, but because it was fraudulent.
-It is obvious that this analysis has nothing whatever to do with pragmatic considerations such as the size of the allowance given by husband to wife, abusive relationships, or the like.
+The point is that the coverture marriage should be abolished by the standards of classical liberal jurisprudence (and has been in the liberal democracies) not because it was involuntary, but

-Since the woman is just as much a de facto capacitated adult as before voluntarily agreeing to the contract (the Type I error), the coverture contract was essentially an institutional fraud sponsored by the legal system in patriarchical society that allowed the reduction of married women to the status of legal dependents to parade in the form of a voluntary contract.
+It is obvious that this analysis has nothing whatever to do with pragmatic, consequentialist, or utilitarian considerations such as the treatment of the wife by her husband, the size of the allowance given by the husband to wife, abusive relationships, or the legislative intent of the coverture laws.
+Since the woman is just as much a de facto capacitated adult as before voluntarily agreeing to the contract (the Type I error), the coverture contract was essentially an institutional fraud sponsored by the legal system in patriarchal society that allowed the reduction of married women to the status of legal dependents to parade in the form of a voluntary contract.